Skip to content

 Active-active HA, lease-scoped

-Multiple controllers can run simultaneously against the same MongoDB and Valkey.
+Multiple controllers run simultaneously against the same MongoDB and Valkey.
 Any healthy controller serves REST and gRPC.
-There is no single standby waiting for a leader to fail.
+There is no standby waiting for a leader to fail.

 Mutation paths are gated by scoped leases with monotonic fencing tokens: